brendt/stitcher.io/src/content/blog/2018-04-30-dependency-injection-for-beginners.md

 This means that you can give the same instance of a class to several others that have a dependency on that class.

-Shared- or reusable dependencies are the ones most often getting the label "dependecy injection".
+Shared- or reusable dependencies are the ones most often getting the label "dependency injection".
 Though it's certainly a very good practice, sharing a dependency is not actually the core meaning of dependency injection.